 Linda is an accredited lecturer for the Arts Society and a member of the Association of Art Historians.
 She speaks regularly to members of the National Trust, U3A and various universities both at home and abroad and regularly leads walking lectures at Hampton Court Palace, The National Gallery and Tate Modern.
 She is also currently writing The Tudors: An Illustrated History for Carlton Books.

-Jackie delivers illustrated talks on HM Queen Elizabeth II, Windsor Castle, Hampton Court Palace and many different aspects of London.
-She lectures for cruise lines and, within the UK, for the U3A and many other Societies.
+Jackie has specialised in walking tours of London, as well as the gardens and palace of Hampton Court, and is accredited by the City of London University and Institute of Tourist Guides for: City of London, City of Westminster, Clerkenwell & Islington.
+She delivers illustrated Lectures on HM Queen Elizabeth II, Windsor Castle, Hampton Court Palace and many different aspects of London.
+She lectures for cruise lines and, within the UK, for the U3A, National Trust and many other societies.

 Vanda has a BA Hons degree in Theatre and Costume Design, an MA in Art History and a City and Guilds in Painting and Frame Restoration.
 Her association with Hampton Court Palace began 16 years ago, working in object conservation and then completing an internship at their world-renowned Textile conservation studio.

 Vanda is a Guide Lecturer at Hampton Court and, as an art practitioner, she also teaches painting and art appreciation.